 Recognition is just when you see a list of medications and recognize the one that’s used to decrease a fever.

-Active recall is what Brainscape flashcards use to test your knowledge.
+Active recall is what digital flashcards use to test your knowledge.
 This type of learning is especially important for the dense NCLEX sections like pharmacology.

 Spaced repetition relates to how often you review new information.
 Getting the timing of this right gives you the most efficient way to learn and retain information.
 There is an optimum spacing at which to revise new facts, and Brainscape does this for you automatically behind the scenes.